mrblacyk/mrblacyk.github.io/_posts/2020-01-14-rpi-bluetooth.md

 # Worth it?

-Actually, it may be a weird behavior of my Raspberry unit but I found this bluetooth channel bein very unstable.
+Actually, it may be a weird behavior of my Raspberry unit but I found this bluetooth channel being very unstable.
 If I fire up this setup at home with very few WiFi networks and IoT devices talking over bluetooth, it's actually pretty stable.
 However, when I was trying to do anything at my work place with dozens of laptops and other bluetooth-speaking devices, I could connect, see the terminal and then it just hung.
 Sometimes it let me connect once again after about 15 minutes but sometimes I had to restart the Raspberry Pi.
 So unfortunatelly I don't think it's a suitable setup for a wanna-be red teamer.

 <center>
 <img src="{{ site.url }}/img/grumpy.jpg"/>